Veterupristisaurus: Description

 Veterupristisaurus was a large bipedal animal.
 The length of the holotype vertebra is about 123 mm.
-Veterupristisaurus has been estimated to have been about 8 m in length and to have weighed 1.65 t, based on the more complete and closely related Acrocanthosaurus.
+Veterupristisaurus has been estimated to have been about 8-11 m in length.
 There are teeth from Tendaguru Formation that probably belong to this taxon.
 Whether the individual represented by the holotype represents an adult individual cannot be determined based on the available material.
 It is diagnosed by a spinoprezygapophyseal lamina in the middle caudal vertebrae extending anteriorly to the midwidth of the base of the prezygapophysis and being flanked laterally by a short, parallel lamina extending from the lateral margin of the prezygapophysis posteriorly.
 Thus, Rauhut considered a sister-group relationship between Veterupristisaurus and Acrocanthosaurus within the Carcharodontosauridae.
 In 2025, the study that described Tameryraptor, which had Rauhut as a co-author, noted its only diagnostic character was shared with Lusovenator, making the validity of Veterupristisaurus questionable.

 Classification

 Veterupristisaurus is generally recovered as a member of the Carcharodontosauridae although some studies find it to be a Carcharodontosaurian outside of Carcharodontosauridae instead.

 Cau (2024) found Veterupristisaurus to be a carcharodontosaurid forming a clade with Sauroniops, Lusovenator, Eocarcharia, and Concavenator.

 In 2025, the describers of Tameryraptor noted that the main diagnostic character of Veterupristisaurus ("a double spinoprezygapophyseal lamina in the mid-caudal vertebrae") is also seen in Lusovenator, making the validity of Veterupristisaurus questionable.